Distance line: Line markers

 Line markers are used for orientation as a visual and tactile reference on a permanent guide line.
 Directional markers (commonly arrows), are also known as line arrows or Dorff arrows, and point the way to an exit.
 Line arrows may mark the location of a "jump" location in a cave when two are placed adjacent to each other.
 Two adjacent arrows facing away from each other, mark a point on the line where the diver is equidistant from two exits.

 Non-directional markers ("cookies") are purely personal markers that mark specific spots, or the direction of one's chosen exit at line intersections where there are options.
 One important reason to be adequately trained before cave diving is that incorrect marking can confuse and fatally endanger not only oneself, but also other divers.

 Silt screws

 Silt screws are pegs which are inserted into soft bottom sediments to tie off the guide line when there are no suitable natural formations.
 A common style of silt screw is a length of rigid PVC tube cut to a point at one end, with a notch at the other to secure a wrap.
 These are lightweight and durable, and are easily transported by attaching them to a cylinder with bungees.

 Procedures

+The principle of a continuous guide line between the penetration diver and open water is central to cave and wreck diving safety.
 Procedures associated with the use of guide lines include primary and secondary tie-off, laying line, positioning line, following line, marking and identifying line, identifying jumps and exit directions, searching for a lost line, repairing a break, and recovering line.